Collett Park is the first park in the Mendip area to be awarded a prestigious Green Flag award.

 Are you green fingered and keen to help improve the Park’s planting scheme, as well as have a say in its future development?

 Collett Park is held by a charity and managed by the Collett Park Management Committee.
-The physical landscape of Collett Park is maintained by the Town Rangers, Pete, Tom and Danny.
+The physical landscape of Collett Park is maintained by the Town Rangers.

 The Committee and the Rangers would like to work with an active and dedicated Friends group to help improve the open space for the benefit of all visitors.